-Respondents in immigration proceedings face detention, deportation and in many cases, permanent expulsion from the United States with no constitutional right to government-funded legal representation.
-Many of these immigrants have limited resources and cannot afford an attorney, leaving them unrepresented or vulnerable to unscrupulous and unauthorized individuals who exploit language barriers and exact exorbitant fees in exchange for providing incompetent and insufficient assistance.
-With the dramatic and rapid escalation of immigration enforcement policies and resources, efforts in providing effective and readily-available quality representation and assistance are necessary to promote a fair and just immigration court system.
-The dearth of adequate legal representation in immigration cases impedes an already overburdened court system, where judges are often left to fill in the gaps as they do their best to ensure that respondents receive fair treatment.
+Respondents in immigration court removal proceedings face detention, deportation, and in many cases, permanent expulsion from the United States with no access to government-funded legal representation.
+Many cannot afford an attorney, leaving them unrepresented or vulnerable to unscrupulous and unauthorized individuals who exploit language barriers and exact exorbitant fees in exchange for providing incompetent and insufficient assistance.
+Immigrants of color are at particularly high risk of detention and deportation because of the enmeshed nature of the criminal and immigration legal systems and significant racial disparities that pervade both.
+With longstanding and persistent federal immigration enforcement that destabilizes New York’s families, communities, and economy, efforts to provide high quality immigration representation and assistance are necessary to promote due process, family unity, and stability for immigrants and all New Yorkers.

 Resources and Links to Pro Bono Opportunities